megangenualdi/programming_language_project/assignment4/answers.md

 ### 8. Are there any other aspects of functions in your language that aren't specifically asked about here, but that are important to know in order to write one?
 What are they?

-One important asterik has to do with declaring function arguments and their variable types.
+One important aspect has to do with declaring function arguments and their variable types.
 There are two ways to declare argument types and they will perform differently as a result.

 Option 1 (Pass by value)
 ```